nmacknight/16sCommunityAnalysis/Step 5 - EVE.md

 require(dplyr) # for dataframe manipulation
 require(ggplot2) # for plotting

-# For Loop to create multiple bar graphs (of the same format) from a single csv file
+# For Loop to create multiple bar graphs (of the same format) from a single csv fil
-# Written NM
-# Date: 4/3/22

 #### Background info ####